kentshenlim/CSS-common-feature/README.md

 Make an element becomes list item.
 A number will be inserted in front of every instances of the element, making the element instances appear to be list items of an ordered list.

+9. <ins>Pop-up window, 09_popUpWindow</ins>
+Stop background clicking when pop-up window is being shown.
+Also showcase center both vertically and horizontally of an element in its parent.